opensearch-project/documentation-website/_ml-commons-plugin/tutorials/build-chatbot.md

 - Meta information: `name`, `type`, `description`.
 - LLM information: The agent uses an LLM to reason and select the next step, including choosing an appropriate tool and preparing the tool input.
 - Tools: A tool is a function that can be executed by the agent.
 Each tool can define its own `name`, `description` and `parameters`.
 - Memory: Stores chat messages.
-OpenSearch 2.12 only supports one memory type: `conversation_index`.
+Currently, OpenSearch only supports one memory type: `conversation_index`.

 Note the following parameter explanations:

 - `conversational`: This agent type has a built-in prompt.
-To override it with your own prompt, see [Step 4](#step-4).
+To override it with your own prompt, see [Step 4](#step-4-optional-create-an-agent-with-a-custom-prompt).
 - `app_type`: Specify this parameter for reference purposes in order to differentiate between multiple agents.
 - `llm`: Defines the LLM configuration:
    - `"max_iteration": 5`:  The agent runs the LLM a maximum of 5 times.
    - `"response_filter": "$.completion"`: Needed to retrieve the LLM answer from the Bedrock Claude model response.
    - `"message_history_limit": 5`: The agent retrieves a maximum of 5 most recent history messages and adds them to the LLM context.
 Set this parameter to`0` to omit message history in the context.
    - `disable_trace`: If `true`, the agent does not store trace data in memory.
 Trace data is included in each message and provides a detailed recount of steps performed while generating the message.
 - `memory`: Defines how to store messages.
-OpenSearch 2.12 only supports the `conversation_index` memory, which stores messages in a memory index.
+Currently, OpenSearch only supports the `conversation_index` memory, which stores messages in a memory index.
 - Tools:
    - An LLM will reason to decide which tool to run and will prepare the tool's input.
    - To include the tool's output in the response, specify `"include_output_in_agent_response": true`.
-In this tutorial, you will include the `PPLTool` output in the response (see the sample response in step 3.2).
+In this tutorial, you will include the `PPLTool` output in the response (see the example response in [Test the agent](#test-the-agent)).
-   - By default, the tool's `name` is the same as the tool's `type`, and each tool has its default description.
+   - By default, the tool's `name` is the same as the tool's `type`, and each tool has a default description.
 You can override the tool's `name` and `description`.
    - Each tool in the `tools` list must have a unique name.
-For example, the demo agent below defines two tools of the `VectorDBTool` type with different names (`population_data_knowledge_base` and `stock_price_data_knowledge_base`).
+For example, the following demo agent defines two tools of the `VectorDBTool` type with different names (`population_data_knowledge_base` and `stock_price_data_knowledge_base`).
 Each tool has a custom description so the LLM can easily understand what the tool does.

-   For more information about tools, see the [Tools]({{site.url}}{{site.baseurl}}/ml-commons-plugin/agents-tools/tools/index/).
+   For more information about tools, see [Tools]({{site.url}}{{site.baseurl}}/ml-commons-plugin/agents-tools/tools/index/).

 This example configures several sample tools in an agent.
 You can configure other tools that are relevant to your use case as needed.
 {: .note}